-Northwest Wisconsin AHEC collaborates with many of the regions leading workforce development agencies, K-12 and post secondary academic institutions, public health departments, and non-profit agencies.
-These partnerships provide opportunities for students to explore their passion and curiosity for the healthcare industry along with supporting professional development opportunities for our existing workforce.
+Northwest Wisconsin AHEC collaborates with many of the regions leading workforce development agencies, K-12 and post secondary academic institutions, public health departments, healthcare providers and non-profit agencies.
+These partnerships provide opportunities for students to explore their passion and curiosity for the healthcare industry, connecting trained professionals with employers, along with supporting professional development opportunities for our existing workforce.

 NWAHEC has either partnered, administered, or provided financial support for the following programs or services:

 RECRUITING STUDENTS AND TEAMS NOW!!!
 (Click here to APPLY ONLINE)

 This annual event hosted by Wisconsin AHEC invites students from any Wisconsin college/university to compete in a case competition, and prove you’ve got the knowledge and skills that employers are seeking in up-and-coming health professionals.
 Teams will have 2 months to work together on a case study and submit their entry prior to the competition.
 Each team will conduct an analysis of interprofessional efforts during the care of a patient/client.
 At the end of the process, your team will present your findings to a panel of judges representing various disciplines in the community of Wisconsin’s healthcare professionals.
 Recruitment for teams begins in September/October, while the event activities are conducted in the fall.
 The state competition is held in January each year.

 2017-18 Case Competition details can be found HERE.